Daniel O’Malley’s The Rook is an outlandish sci-fi adventure story with a healthy dose of heart and humour. Highly recommended in audio.

 She also discovers that she possesses a rare and deadly supernatural ability of her own.
 Filled with characters both fascinating and fantastical, The Rook is a richly inventive, suspenseful fantasy.
 An astonishing debut from a brilliant new voice.
-(Audible)

 The Rook, the debut novel from Australian author Daniel O’Malley has it all.

 An elaborate cast of characters to learn all about.
-Quintessential villains and loyal allies are a plenty, but the question of who can really be trusted is ever present.
+Quintessential villains and loyal allies are aplenty, but the question of who can really be trusted is ever-present.

 A protagonist (or two) that you cannot help to barrack for.
 Myfanwy Thomas is as feisty and sarcastic as they come and this gives rise to some wonderful laugh out loud opinionated rants.
 Her dry wit could cut through ice, but she has a softer side too.
 She’s clumsy and gets herself in no end of life threatening scrapes, but her admirable never-say-die attitude always comes to the fore.

-Some of the most entertaining scenes in The Rook involve Thomas’ matter-of-fact response to outlandish situations.
+And, some of the most entertaining scenes in The Rook involve Thomas’ matter-of-fact response to outlandish situations.
 O’Malley has created the perfect melding of comedic farce with thrilling edge of your seat suspense – science fiction with spoof touches.
 What I appreciated most about this novel was that the plotting was sufficiently complex to keep me engrossed but at the same time it projected an air of understatement – it did not take itself too seriously.

 Gone are the days when science fiction was only for geeks.
 With The Rook Daniel O’Malley has created very accessible science fiction; something that will appeal to a broad audience – everyone from young adults to the more intellectual reader, male and female.
 For that reason it comes as no surprise to me that it was recently named ‘Best Science Fiction Novel’ in the 2012 Aurealis Awards.

-The Rook was a fabulous title for audio, both because of its first person narrative framework and a strong performance by British actress Katy Carmichael who really brought the quirky Thomas character(s) to life – listen to an audio sample.
+The Rook was a fabulous title for audio, both because of its first-person narrative framework and a strong performance by British actress Katy Carmichael who really brought the quirky Thomas character(s) to life – listen to an audio sample.

 I was thoroughly entertained by this sci-fi adventure story with a healthy dose of heart and humour, and am looking forward to reading more of what this author’s mind conjures up.